StingzLD/100DaysOfCode_2022/log.md

 * [Day 18 - Replit](https://replit.com/@StingzLD/100DaysOfPython-Day-18)

 **Thoughts**
 * Today was an interesting day.
 I got to further my dumbfoundness for contemporary art because it just makes zero sense as to why these pieces sell for so much money.
 In this case, it is the dot painting by Damien Hirst.
 It is literally just randomly colored dots organized in a grid.
-One of them even sold for over 19 MILLION DOLLARS!!! so incredibly ridiculous...
+One of them even sold for over 19 MILLION DOLLARS!!
+  So incredibly ridiculous...
   <br><br>
   At any rate, today's project was to create one of these paintings by extracting colors from an image and then creating the "painting" via the turtle module.
 Pretty fun little project that had me use a new module I have never touched, as well as use some more of the turtle module that I have never used before.

 ### Day 17: December 27, 2022